Get my free meal plan 👉 here

 • Frozen protein – like burger patties, shrimp, chicken breasts

 Of course, first, think about how much room you actually have in your fridge!
-You may be surprised to hear this from a nutritionist, but frozen food is one of my all time fave kinds of food.
+You may be surprised to hear this from a nutritionist, but frozen food is one of my all time fave kinds of food when you’re looking to cut back on food prices.
 I love using the freezer and the pantry – this way, I can eat exactly what I want, when I want it, and not worry that I have all this fresh food in the fridge that’s going to go bad.

 Here are some good foods to stock up on: